10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 For custom built themes for client projects it brings very little value and adds a lot of complexity in terms of fighting with WordPress cores stylesheet specificity.

 :::tip
-A rule of thumb is that you should `theme.json` as the source of truth for all your design tokens and settings.
+A rule of thumb is that you should use `theme.json` as the source of truth for all your design tokens and settings.
 But any actual styles should be written in CSS files.
 :::

 ## Styles

-One of the nice benefits of block based themes where everything is made out of blocks is, that only the styles for the blocks that are actually used on the page are loaded.
+One of the nice benefits of block based themes where everything is made out of blocks is that only the styles for the blocks that are actually used on the page are loaded.
 So you WordPress essentially does some code splitting for you.

 Whats even more interesting is that on top of just code splitting, WordPress also does some light critical CSS extraction for you.